yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 ### Moving backups between buckets

-When moving a backup (for example, for long term storage), be sure to include all the subdirectories below the storage address.
+When moving a backup (for example, for long term storage), be sure to include all the sub-directories below the storage address.

 For a successful restore at a later date, none of the sub-components and folder names can be modified (from the sub-directories on down) in the address - only the storage address.